 1) Impose a firm cancellation policy

 Include in your hotel reservation process a well-structured cancellation policy and make it clear to your guests.
 The policy must be guest-friendly but also protect your hotel’s interests.
 Make sure under the circumstance of a no-show the customers are held accountable.
-Stricter cancellation policy can give win-win benefits to your hotel and customers.
+A stricter cancellation policy can give win-win benefits to your hotel and customers.
 Also, it reduces bogus bookings.

 2) Implement a thorough overbooking strategy

-Though overbooking seems to have negative implications towards the customers, 20% of the total revenue opportunity for hotels comes from overbooking strategies.
+Though overbooking seems to have negative implications for the customers, 20% of the total revenue opportunity for hotels comes from overbooking strategies.
 The secret to successful overbooking strategies while maintaining a reasonable customer service level is to gather accurate data on no-shows, cancellations, and last-minute customers.

 Besides, here are some intervention strategies that can opt to reduce no show at your hotel: